ericnjogu/object-detection-event-web-server/readme.md

 - set an environmental variable for the flask app settings

     `export SETTINGS=settings.cfg`
+- if running on a network (not localhost), set host name where the react app is running.
+This will help to avoid CORS errors.

+ `export STREAMING_NETWORK_HOST=192.168.100.55`

 - startup the server with a command such as the one below

   `python app.py 50002`

 ## Contributors